HUMERUS ANATOMY

 • Articulates with the semilunar notch of the ulna

-• Allows hinge movements like bending and extending the forearm
+• Allows hinge movements like bending and extending your forearm

 Condyle of the Humerus